Most of us have problem areas or areas of fat accumulation on our bodies that cause us frustration.

 This includes anything from bread, bagels, muffins, doughnuts, cinnamon rolls, pastries, and other refined carbs you might find in the bakery section at your local grocery store.

-A study on different types of bakery products and their affects on visceral fat in a healthy population of 120 people showed a positive correlation between baked goods and increased abdominal fat.
+A study on different types of bakery products and their effects on visceral fat in a healthy population of 120 people showed a positive correlation between baked goods and increased abdominal fat.

 Those in the study who chose whole-grain options had less visceral fat gain than white baked goods (6).